dividor/hdx-mcp/README.md

    - Use `--host 0.0.0.0` for external access

 4. **Authentication errors**
-   - Verify your HDX API key is valid
+   - Verify your HDX API app identifier is valid
    - Check if your account has necessary permissions

 ### Logging